Research Group Leader - Kidney Research Center Cologne, University Hospital of Cologne

 Principal Investigator, Senior Physician, Department II of Internal Medicine, University Hospital Cologne

 Acute kidney injury (AKI) is a very common, life-threatening condition and associated with an enormous burden for society, both in social as well as economic terms.
 Patients affected by AKI are at a highly increased risk of developing not only dialysis-requiring endstage renal failure but also cardiovascular complications such as heart failure, heart attack and stroke.
-Being an aging-associated disease the importance of AKI has been increasing in the last decades and will become a major challenge to modern health-care systems.
-Unfortunately, until now a targeted approach for the prevention and treatment of AKI has not been identified.
+Being an aging-associated disease, the importance of AKI has been increasing in the last decades and will become a major challenge to modern healthcare systems.
+Unfortunately, until now a targeted approach for the prevention and treatment of AKI has not been identified until now.

 Our goals: Linking RNA biology with the power of model organisms such as C. elegans bears a huge potential to reveal novel approaches for fighting kidney disease as well as consecutive morbidity and mortality.
 Unraveling this potential and translating it to a clinical use is their declared aim.

 Our methods / techniques: To study the regulation of lifespan as well as cellular stress resistance Prof. Dr. Müller’s group employs cell culture as well as C. elegans.
 These tools are complemented by mouse models of acute kidney injury, involving both ischemia reperfusion and toxic damage.
 The role of non-coding RNAs as well as protein-RNA interactions in respect to cellular and organ(ismal) stress resistance is unraveled by using RNA-protein crosslinking and ncRNA library cloning combined with deep sequencing.